codefellows/portland-201d3/ProjectWeekGuide.md

 #### Extra Credit
 - [+3 points] Research and apply mobile-first and responsive design to your web app.

+### Present
+All team members must contribute to the presentation/live demo of your app on Day 5.
+- Plan ahead and decide which team member will cover which aspects of the app.
+- Choose one person to introduce the app: Describe its purpose, user stories, and how the app addresses the user stories.
+- Each team member must help present the live (web browser) demo.
+Show how your app is generally useful and functional.
+- Each team member must help describe the app's code.
+Please prepare for a 30-minute session for you team -- 15 to 20 minutes for your presentation, and the remainder of the half hour for questions from your audience.

 ### Submit
 Please submit the following items in Canvas: